PranavGrandhi/PranavGrandhi.github.io/_pages/about.md

   - /about.html
 ---

-# Welcome to My Home on the Web! 🌐

 ## About Me

 **Grad Student** at **New York University, Courant Institute of Mathematics** | **Ex-Microsoft Software Engineer**

 🚀 Dive into my portfolio - where the only bug is the one I haven't fixed yet!

-Explore my journey from the realms of academia to the trenches of software engineering, where each project has its own unique story.